Daniela Lalita discography

-The discography of New York-based, Peruvian-born musician Daniela Lalita consists of one EP, two singles, three DJ mixes, five music videos, and 17 other appearances, in which she sometimes appears under the pseudonyms 'Lala8' or simply 'Lalita'.
+The discography of New York-based, Peruvian-born musician Daniela Lalita consists of one EP, five singles, three DJ mixes, six music videos, and 18 other appearances, in which she sometimes appears under the pseudonyms 'Lala8' or simply 'Lalita'.

 Lalita started her music career in 2014.
 She signed with the British independent label Young, which is part of Beggars Group.
-Her debut EP Trececerotres from 2022 entered the UK Physical Singles Top 100, and her first full-length album is set to be released soon.
+Her debut EP Trececerotres from 2022 entered the UK Physical Singles Top 100.
+Three singles from the subsequent EP were released in 2026.
+Her debut full-length album is scheduled for release later that year.